 When used well, data helps you to better understand your customers’ needs and desires.
-It serves as the basis for personalization, better customer service, and customer value.
+It serves as the basis for personalisation, better customer service, and customer value.
 It teaches what works and what doesn’t work.
 It is also the foundation for automated and repeatable marketing processes that help you to scale your operations.

-Utilize data architecture for marketing automation
+Utilise data architecture for marketing automation

 Can you access and use the data that your company already has?
-It is common for organizations to have several places where they store their sales and marketing data.
+It is common for organisations to have several places where they store their sales and marketing data.
 This could mean different CRM systems, marketing databases, or even Excel spreadsheets.
-There may also be several other sources of data that need to be integrated (such as websites, mobile applications, purchase data).
+There may also be several other sources of data that need to be integrated (such as websites, mobile applications, and purchase data).

 A good data model streamlines the data flow.
 Start planning your data model by answering the following questions:

 - What are our current and future use cases for marketing automation?